Babbel Review: A Look At Price, Languages, and Alternatives

 Table of Contents

 The language experts at Babbel create each course based on your native language to help you learn each language more effectively and efficiently.
-For example, the Spanish course is different depending on what language you speak.
+For example, the Spanish course is different depending on what your first language is.
 This is because native German speakers will learn Spanish differently than native French speakers.

 Here’s a video about the Babbel method of language learning: